Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Experiments and Results

 \section{Experiments and Results}

 This section compares our proposed methodology for bankruptcy prediction, which is based on multimodal representations generated by the CMMD model, with the traditional approach in which the classifier model is trained and tested on the same observed predictors.
 To that end, we include the following benchmark models: Logistic Regression (LR), Support Vector Machine (SVM), Multilayer Perceptron (MLP), k-Nearest Neighbors (k-NN), Random Forests (RF), and Naive Bayes (NB).
 We measure the classification performance of all models using different indicators that evaluate performance from different perspectives.
 Specifically, we use the Area Under the ROC Curve (AUC) and H-measure \citep{hand2009measuring} as global performance metrics, and the Kolmogorov-Smirnov (KS) test as a local performance metric.
-Note that all three metrics estimate classification performance in the interval [0 1].
-Finally, Sections \ref{sec_representations} and \ref{sec_mui} analyze the information embedded in the multimodal representations $\z \sim p(\z|\xo)$.
+Note that all three metrics estimate classification performance in the interval [0 1]. \review{Furthermore, in sections \ref{sec_interpretability} and \ref{sec_generative} we use Shapley additive explanations to interpret the decisions made by our proposed methodology and test the generative capabilities of the CMMD model, respectively.} Finally, Section \ref{sec_representations} analyzes the information embedded in multimodal representations $\z \sim p(\z|\xo)$.

-The CMMD model\footnote{Code available at \href{https://github.com/rogelioamancisidor/bankruptcy}{https://github.com/rogelioamancisidor/bankruptcy}} is implemented in TensorFlow and it is trained using the Adam optimizer \citep{kingma2014adam} with default values as suggested in the original paper.
-To provide a fair model comparison, we fine-tune the hyperparameters for all models for all forecast horizons.
+The CMMD model is implemented in TensorFlow\footnote{Code available at \href{https://github.com/rogelioamancisidor/bankruptcy}{https://github.com/rogelioamancisidor/bankruptcy}} and it is trained using the Adam optimizer \citep{kingma2014adam} with default values.
+To provide a fair model comparison, we fine-tune the hyperparameters of all models and for all forecast horizons.
 Appendix \ref{app_grid} shows the grid-search values in our fine-tuning approach, as well as the final architecture for each model and each forecast horizon.